nileshsawant/lbmQC/README.md

 P(vx, vy, vz) = P(vx) * P(vy) * P(vz)
 ```

 This allows us to use three separate 2-qubit circuits (6 qubits total), one for each dimension.
-Each dimension independently samples from its discrete Gaussian using the same gate rotation formulas with its respective mean and temperature.
+Each dimension independently samples from its discrete Gaussian using the same gate rotation formulas with its respective mean velocity (ux, uy, uz) and temperature T (where sigma_sq = T).

 ## Citation